What is writer’s block?

 - Forget about that first sentence you’ll hit when the time is writing.
 Skip it for now!
 Start writing the story in the middle and save the beginning for later.

 There is a good chance that when you read it over,

 the first line will write itself.

 - Concentration can be a hard one.
 Life throws many distractions in our paths.
 Take a vacation from all those annoying worries and just let your mind focus on your writing.Create a safe space, maybe even a physical one, where nothing exists except the present moment.

 If one of those distractions creeps in, send it packing!

-This is a big one, put procrastination on hold…
+- Stop procrastinating this is a big one, but procrastination on hold…

 Start by writing whatever comes into your head.
 Let it flow, you know you are going to make adjustments later.

 The bottom line is you just need to get going.